bensaied/ScrapeSense/README.md

 - **Data Modeling (Sentiment Analysis):**
   Perform sentiment analysis on Arabic comments using:
-  -machine learning models ( Naive Bayes algorithm ) to classify sentiments as positive, negative, or neutral.
+  - machine learning models ( Naive Bayes algorithm ) to classify sentiments as positive, negative, or neutral.
-  -integrated classifier of the Fast Text model.
+  - integrated classifier of the Fast Text model.
-  -with the transformer araBERT.
+  - with the transformer araBERT.

 ## 🚀 Getting Started